 Grow an Awesome Mustache in Movember

-Edited by Nerissa Avisado, Lynn, Anonymous, Eng and 2 others
+Edited by Nerissa Avisado, Lynn, Eng, Doug Collins and 4 others

 Have you heard of "Movember" before?
 If it sounds too familiar, it is because it sounds much like "November" and there's a good reason for it too.
 November is actually the month for an annual tradition of growing mustaches during the entire month.
 It is a portmanteau word that fuses mustache and November in reference to the month-long challenge for men to grow facial hair to change their look and the face of masculine health.
 With their "Mo's", men let the world know about their growing awareness about their gender's common health issues - prostate, testicular, and other male cancers.
 For 30 days, these self-sacrificing men become effective walking and talking advertisements promoting the Movember charity event.

 It is said that you don't choose the Mo for yourself, but rather it is the Mo that chooses you.
-Whichever way you put it, staying awesome in Movember starts in choosing the mustache style to smarten up the maws.
+Whichever way you put it, staying awesome in November starts with choosing the mustache style to smarten up the maws.
 Take your pick.

 Hot Mustache Styles to Grow for Movember